vonam007/Flask_NoteApp/readme.md

 ## Usage

 - Create a new note by clicking on the "New Note" button.
-- Edit a note by clicking on the note title.
-- Delete a note by clicking on the trash icon next to the note.
+- - Delete a note by clicking on the trash icon next to the note.